A Survey on Cyber-Resilience Approaches for Cyber-Physical Systems: Background on Cyber-Physical Threats

 \subsection{Adversary Models}

 The consequences of a successful cyber-physical attack can be more damaging than aggression on other networks because control systems are at the core of many critical infrastructures.
-We differentiate three main adversaries models~\cite{rubio2017EurasipWatermak}:
+We differentiate three main adversary models~\cite{rubio2017EurasipWatermak}:

 \begin{itemize} \item \textbf{Physical Adversary --} The adversary has physical access to the \gls*{cps} and can damage it by performing physical actions.
 For example, the adversary may cut the brakes of a connected autonomous car, destroy the valves that release the pressure in an industrial system, or perturb temperature sensor measurements by modifying their local surroundings \cite{weerakkody_resilient_2020, Teixeira2015}. \item \textbf{Cyber Adversary --} The adversary can perform cybersecurity attacks (e.g., man-in-the-middle, buffer overflow, shell exploits, or others).
-The adversary has only knowledge about computation, storage and network resources.
+The adversary has only knowledge about computation, storage, and network resources.
 Because of that, the attack can be easily detected by control-theoretic fault detection techniques~\cite{smith2015covert}.
 Authors have systematized existing \gls*{cps} security research analyzing the taxonomy of threats, vulnerabilities, and attacks from the \gls*{cps} components perspective, with a special focus on cyber components~\cite{humayed_cyber-physical_2017} and cyber adversaries~\cite{alguliyev_cyber-physical_2018}.
 They also present the main difficulties and solutions in the estimation of the consequences of cyber-attacks, in terms of modeling, detection, and the development of security architectures.